 Build your business on a foundation of providing an exceptional customer experience by way of even better customer service skills.
 In the book, The Everything Store, by Brad Stone, he reports that Amazon leaves one chair empty at every board meeting.
 The empty chair represents the customer and acts as a reminder to executives that they are in the business of customer service.

 Anyone can learn customer service skills, however, not everyone can really work them well right off the bat.
-Some people just belong in the back corner of the lab, humming and hawing over research, while others were born to be on the floor, all smiles and jokes.
+Some people just belong in the back corner of the lab, hemming and hawing over research, while others were born to be on the floor, all smiles and jokes.

+One great customer service skill is understanding a customer’s mood.
+Don’t go pushing jokes on a customer that hasn't laughed at your first joke.
+But if they're laughing, go for it.
 When I was waiting tables in New York City, I was used to being really chatty with my tables, since Coloradans are fairly chatty everywhere.
-I quickly realized New Yorkers did not require the conversation and shtick I may have laid on in Colorado.
-But they did want prompt, efficient, and quality service.
-Needless to say, I cut the schtick.
+I quickly realized that New Yorkers did not require the conversation and shtick that served me well in Colorado.
+They just wanted prompt, efficient, and quality service, so needless to say, I cut the shtick.

 A successful business rarely makes it with just a good product.
-Leave that single chair empty to represent the customer, because every great business is backed by a great customer experience and customer service skills.
+Leave that single chair empty to represent the customer because every great business is backed by a great customer experience and customer service skills.
 Always keep the customer in mind.

 Matthew Van Deventer is a content creator for WebPunch.
 As a dealer of words he dabbles in journalism and loves a good story, whatever the medium.
 Matthew lives outside of Denver, CO with his wife, daughter, and pup, Chewy.